 Travel from one's residence to the research site is the responsibility of the student.
 There is ample free parking at Alfred I. duPont Hospital for Children.
-If the student is based at Thomas Jefferson University Hospital in Philadelphia, there is a fee for parking that is the student's responsibility.

 All students will present their research project and findings to the Nemours community via poster sessions and oral presentations.
 Family and friends are invited to attend these events.